PREVIEW: THE GOUGE

 “Right now, that’s what we’re going with,” Jason said.
 “Could be that the boyfriend is out here in the woods somewhere too, and we just haven’t found him yet.”

 Carl followed Jason into the woods.
 He could see the police work lights about a hundred feet in.
 Carl prepared himself for what he was about to see.
 He took a deep breath.
 Carl had seen his fair share of dead bodies when he worked for the Louisville police department as a detective so many years ago.
-But none of those bodies haunted him more than the bodies he saw in Cypress Creek during his term there.
+However, none of those bodies haunted him more than the bodies he saw in Cypress Creek during his term there.
 The difference?
 These were the bodies of teenagers—they were just kids.
 To see their lifeless bodies strung up and tied to a tree—impaled and left to rot—their whole lives taken away from them—it wasn’t an image that you could easily wipe from your mind.

 Carl stepped around the small light pole, and there she was.
 The poor girl—her back was against a tree with her arms pulled back around it and bound together on the other side.
 Her skin was as pale as a sheet of paper.
 No doubt, she was beautiful in life with her long blonde hair and seemingly unblemished skin—Carl wanted to cry for her right then and there, but he held back.